DB00001010/tcz-stats/README.md

   - Bank Balance, Cash, and Crypto balance
   - Name, Birthdate, and Gender

-- **Reputation Menu**: Displays player reputation levels for different categories, such as:
+- **Reputation Menu**: Displays player reputation levels by different configurable categories, such as:
   - Criminal Activities (e.g., Dealer)
-  - Jobs (e.g., Crafting, Farming)
+  - Jobs (e.g., Trucking, Farming)
-  - Crafting (e.g., Weapon Crafting, Attachment Crafting)
+  - Crafting (e.g., Item Crafting, Attachment Crafting)

-- **Radial Menu Integration**: Access the menu via the radial menu in-game, making it easy to view stats and reputations.
+- **Radial Menu Integration**: Access the menu via the qb-radialmenu in-game, making it easy to view stats and reputations. (can be disabled but you'll have to implement a command to access the menu or something)

 ## Installation